 Yes you can get basic cable stations without the STB.
 I’m doing that in two rooms, have 2 2500’s and one 6200 with a TIVO Series 2 doing my recording.

-53hi, which is better, Cablevision’s IO digital cable or Verizon’s “so-called” FiOS?
+hi, which is better, Cablevision’s IO digital cable or Verizon’s “so-called” Fios?

 I think it will have lots of churn as directv and cable offer better content at a lower price.